ta1hia/fission-test-tracker/README.md

 Scripts for updating Google Spreadsheet reports for Fission mochitests.

-These scripts pull down the latest fission and xorigin mochitest results on mozilla-central via the Treeherder API and merges any changes with the an existing report in Google Spreadsheets.
-It also preserves any comments or additional annotations in the spreadsheet between updates.
+This script pulls down the latest fission and xorigin mochitest results against mozilla-central via the Treeherder API and merges any changes with the an existing report in Google Spreadsheets.
+It also preserves any comments/additional annotations in the spreadsheet between updates.

 ### Set Up